awollman/single-molecule-tools/docs/deconvolution.md

 [This folder](../Image Simulation/3Dshapes) contains many functions for simulating shapes like spheres, shells and cylinders and combining them to create more complicated shapes like rod shaped bacterial cells.

 ## Single compartment copy number

+See [this function](../Copy Number/CopyNumberRodCell3.m) `CopyNumberRodCell3` for an example function to obtain the copy number of rod shaped cells like *E.coli* or *B.subtilus*

+## Multi compartment copy number

+See [this function](../Copy Number/CopyNumberSphereCell.m) `CopyNumberRodSphereCell` for an example function to obtain the copy number of cells with multiple compartments.
+In this case, a spherical yeast cell with a spherical nuclei.